francishemingway/unofficial-superset-tutorial/tutorial.rst

 =========================

 If you have followed all of the steps outlined in the previous section, you should have a dashboard that looks like the below.
-If you would like, you can rearrange the elements of the dashboard by selecting **Edit dashboard** and dragging and dropping.
+If you would like, you an rearrange the elements of the dashboard by selecting **Edit dashboard** and dragging and dropping.

 If you would like to make your dashboard available to other users, simply select **Draft** next to the title of your dashboard on the top left to change